Gurupreet/ComposeCookBook/README.md

 :-------------------------:|
 ![](https://user-images.githubusercontent.com/8813304/112016144-1e21ef00-8b35-11eb-8c33-362c8cbe6c0d.gif)  |

-### Templates
+### Kotlin DSL Templates
-Kotlin DSL build.bradle, dependency and configurations templates.
-Fiind them in *buildSrc*
+You can find them in *buildSrc*
+- build.bradle
+- dependency
+- configurations

 ## If this project helped you in any way feel free to show some love
 <a href="https://www.buymeacoffee.com/gurupreet" target="_blank">